What 7.5 hours looks like when execution isn't in your way.

 2. Slide decks and 500-word EOI derivatives

 IRAP and OCI VIP needed more.
 The long-form drafts had to match 12-slide pitch decks.
-They also needed 500-word EOI versions for the eligibility checks.
+They also needed 500-word EOI versions for eligibility checks.
 That is four more pieces.
 I baked word counts into each part of the EOI.
 That way I do not blow the limits when I hit submit.

 3. An inbox triage agent.
 A real one.